NMAK15004U Advanced Operations Research: Stochastic Programming

 - Properties of stochastic programming problems

-- Solution methods
+- Solution methods for stochastic programming problems

 - Formulate different types of stochastic programming problems